How To Save Money On Maternity Leave

 All that feeding, sleeping and holding baby gives you a bit of time for shopping on your phone!
 Take advantage of sales and deals and go to baby screenings for cheap cinema tickets.

 If you’re a member of the NCT (National Childbirth Trust), they will often have special offers and discounts.
 Also check out Happity for our partner deals on top child and parenting brands.
 One that could come in particularly handy is the PACT coffee deal… which parent doesn’t need more coffee right.
-You also get a free personal cafetière with any purchase when using the code HAPPITYCAF!
+You also get a free personal cafetière with any purchase when using the code HAPPITYCAF24!

 8. Plan Ahead When Cooking